Private house sale – no estate agent

 How much will a private house sale cost?

-A private sale will avoid estate agency fees, but there will be other costs to pay, including:
+A private sale will avoid estate agency fees, but there will be other costs to pay.
+These include:

-• Energy Performance Certificate – if you decide on a private sale, you will be responsible for getting an Energy Performance Certificate (EPC) for your property.
+1. Energy Performance Certificate – If you decide on a private sale, you will be responsible for getting an Energy Performance Certificate (EPC) for your property.
 You’ll need to use an accredited assessor and it will cost around £50-100.

-• If you sell your property via social media or one of the free private property sale websites, you may not need to pay to advertise your property, but you may want to choose to pay for additional services such as professional property photography or floorplan creation.
+2. If you sell your property via social media or one of the free private property sale websites, you may not need to pay to advertise your property.
+You may, however, want to choose to pay for additional services such as professional property photography or floorplan creation.
 You can also pay to ‘boost’ the visibility of your property on most of the private house sale websites.

-• Legal fees – if you choose to sell your house privately, you’ll still need to pay a conveyancing solicitor to handle the legal aspect of your house sale.
+3. Legal fees – if you choose to sell your house privately, you’ll still need to pay a conveyancing solicitor.
+Your conveyancing solicitor will handle the legal aspect of your house sale.
 You can expect to pay between £500 and £1,500 for conveyancing.

-• Removal costs – You’ll need to factor in budget for removals, whether you decide to pay a firm or hire a van and get some friends to help.
+4. Removal costs – You’ll need to factor in the cost of removals, whether you decide to pay a firm or hire a van and get some friends to help.

 What documents do I need to sell my house privately?